SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 # A note to management

-It's important to note that KPIs don't really work here on the individual level anymore (since ones like "how many tickets a person tested" wouldn't exist anymore), and this can be a scary thought for management.
-But in Agile, management's focus needs to be on the team as a whole, and making sure they have any obstacles removed for them.

-You don't need to be concerned about when the project is "done", or what their workload is, because that's the team's concern.

 > Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

 Your expectations fundamentally need to change if switching to Agile is going to work.
-You provide a service to the team, not the other way around (as is the case with the other individuals on the team).
-Your role has changed, and you need to embrace it, lest _you_ become an obstacle to success.
-Your role is tad nebulous as well, but that's the point: work is directed where it's needed by those who can do it most effectively.

-All you really need to do is make sure you're there for whatever the team needs that they could use a hand with.
+Your goals will be to facilitate the team and the individuals in it.
+You'll need not just avoid being an obstacle for them, but also to eliminate obstacles where you can.
+For example, if the team's presence is needed in a meeting only so they can update others, you can attend that meeting on their behalf to maximize the amount of time the team can be working.

-But leading up to and during this change is probably where your role will be the most important.
+Leading up to and during this change is probably where your role will be the most important of any member on a team.

 Many will fear this change, and you will need to assuage those fears.
+A cultural change is needed, and you will need to drive that change.

 ## Programmers

-Programmers will be concerned because they might think that they'll have a larger work load, be less productive, or suddenly be responsible for quality.
-They will need help to understand that the only difference is that they'll be wasting _far_ less work and that they can work at a comfortable pace for them.
-They will need to understand that quality _truly_ is everyone's responsibility, and they will be expected to hold other team members accountable as well (usually through code review).
+Programmers may be concerned because they might think that they'll have a larger work load, be less productive, or suddenly be responsible for quality.

+They will need help to understand that their pace won't be changing, and the only difference is that they'll be wasting _far_ less work.
+They'll also need to understand that quality _truly_ is everyone's responsibility, and they will be expected to hold other team members accountable as well (often through code review).
-It will be difficult to get used to, and take discipline to keep doing, so they will need reassurance that you're there to support them along with the rest of the team, and they should never be afraid to ask questions no matter how repetitive or inane they may seem.
-As a head start, books like _Clean Code_ by Robert C. Martin (AKA "Uncle Bob") can offer an enormous amount of insight and guidance.

 ## Testers

-Testers will be nervous because they won't have a defined series of testing stages to fall back on to know whether or not they are performing well.
-Put plainly, they'll likely be scared that they'll lose their job because it may _appear_ they aren't doing enough work.
+Testers may be nervous because they won't have a defined series of testing stages to fall back on to know whether or not they are performing well.
+There's not always going to be tickets or strict processes to guide what they do each day.
+They may be also be concerned that they don't have the skills to cut it, or that they can't point to the number of tickets they've QA'd to show they're being productive.

-The fruits of their labor will be less obvious now that they can't point to the number of tickets they QA'd, and it'll be possible that they won't be able to find bugs (and it should be rare that they do).
-They may also be concerned that they don't have the skills to cut it.
+You can guide them in this transition, help them work with the team to find areas they can provide value, or point them to resources that can help build up their skills/knowledge.

 You will need to reassure them that how many bugs they find isn't a concern, because the focus is on _preventing_ bugs in the first place, not _detecting_ them.
 If they're concerned about their abilities, you will need to _actively_ help find them ways to build up their skills.
 There's many books out there (_Agile Testing_ by Lisa Crispin and Janet Gregory is a great start), online courses for things like critical thinking and logic, mentor programs (which can even be offered internally), communities (e.g. The Ministry of Testing [website](https://www.ministryoftesting.com/) and [slack](https://www.ministryoftesting.com/slack_invite)), etc.